dmolsen/Detector/README.md

         ...
     }

-See the Modernizr [documents](www.modernizr.com/docs/) for all of the features that are tested and available through with Detector.
+See the [Modernizr documentation](www.modernizr.com/docs/) for all of the features that are tested and available with Detector.

 Some features, (in particular `video`, `audio`, `input`, and `inputtypes`) have sub-features, so these are available as nested PHP objects: